Fractured Magic: Chapter Ten

 Another kiss.
 “What did you do today, besides braid Cahrn’s beard?”

 Roman snorted.
-“Not much,” he said, thinking briefly of Gareth.
-“Explored north of Main Street a bit, saved a man being robbed, met some interesting people.
-Stopped in a hospital for a little while.
-Heard some really interesting gossip.
+“Not much,” he said, thinking again, briefly, of Gareth.
+“Explored north of Main Street, saved a man from being robbed, met some interesting people.
+Stopped in a hospital and heard some very interesting gossip.
 World-changing gossip, in fact.
 Have you seen the papers?”

-“I— what?
-You — No, not yet,” Dinara said, as if she ever would.
-She never read the papers.
-It was another thing they bickered over.
-Dinara said she didn't know what to do with the heartache the news gave her, as if ignoring problems kept them from existing.
-Roman felt it was his duty to bear witness, even when — especially when — there was nothing he could do.
+“I—what?
+No, not yet,” Dinara said, as if she ever might.
+She didn’t read the papers as a rule, which was another thing they bickered over.
+Dinara said she didn’t know what to do with the heartache the news gave her, as if ignoring problems kept them from existing, while Roman felt it was his duty to bear witness, even when—especially when—there was nothing he could do.
 “What was that about a hospital?”

 “The King of Alfheimr is missing.
 They think Orean is trying to start a war.”